Thousands Protest As France Reels From Police Violence - UrduPoint

 The government says the provision is intended to protect officers from online abuse and has been intensely lobbied for by police representatives.

-But media unions say it could give police a green light to prevent journalists -- and social media users -- from documenting abuses such as those against Zecler.

-For critics, it is further evidence the slide to the right of Macron, who came to power in 2017 as a centrist promising liberal reform of France.
+For critics, it is further evidence of a slide to the right by Macron, who came to power in 2017 as a centrist promising liberal reform of France.

 "The police violence has left Emmanuel Macron facing a political crisis," said the Le Monde daily.